 The sonoff software that i programmed some time ago works realy well.
 However, the newest sonoffs have different flash chips on board that are not compatible with the old software.
 Since i had to make some adaptions in the software, i decided to give the whole project a facelift.
 I experimented with the async webserver but, although faster, i could not get it to function reliable so i sticked to the original esp8266 webserver.
 The result is that the sw is more memory efficient, more compact and better secured.
 From outside your network, the switch reacts on nothing without authentication.
 The differences relative to the old sw are:

-It is now mandatory to secure the switch.
+It is now mandatory to secure the switch with a password.

-The password can only be changed in the AP mode.
+The administrator password can only be changed in the AP mode.

 The authentication procedure has been changed.